 Our team

-If you have been involved in an accident or suffered an injury at the hands of another person, we would advise all persons to contact our injury claim solicitors at the earliest available opportunity.
+If you have been involved in an accident or suffered an injury at another person’s hands, we advise all persons to contact our pedestrian accident claim solicitors immediately.

 If you want to take legal action over a personal injury, you should consult our injury solicitors, who are members of the Law Society’s injury accreditation scheme and clinical negligence accreditation scheme.
 Contacted us at: